anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

     for i in range(len(model.parameters)):
         model.parameters[i] -= derivatives[i]
-        # we subtract changes[i] because if change is positive it means we did bad
+        # we subtract changes[i] because if the change is positive it means we did bad
-        # we want to go to opposite direction
+        # we want to go in the opposite direction
 {% endhighlight %}

-Now we are really talking!
+Now we are talking!
 This is a valid gradient descent algorithm implemented and you will see it works.

-But this algorithm has actually two very big disadvantage:
+But this algorithm has two very big disadvantages:
 1. It will be very slow as it requires computing loss again and again for each parameter change.
 We can have millions of parameters
-2. For complex networks, we may need to decrease the h value furthermore for best derivative calculation, but it can be impossible since computers can work up to a certain precision
+2. For complex networks, we may need to decrease the h value further for best derivative calculation, but it can be impossible since computers can work up to a certain precision

 #### Backpropagation